youkergav/Malbench/README.md

 $$

 ## Installation
-There are two ways to install Malbench, depending on whether you are a user or a developer.

-### For Users
 To install Malbench for general use, follow these simple steps:

 1. Ensure that the following is installed on your system: [Python 3.8.1+](https://www.python.org/downloads/), and [PIP](https://pypi.org/project/pip/) (included with most Python installations).